May 10 2008

 Today was windy and cloudy but there was a group of tourists at the center that wanted to get out on the water and look for the whale sharks.

-Andy Siobahn
+Andy and Siobahn

 No boats were on the beach but tied up in the river where thy would be protected from the weather.
 After much jockeying around at the tourist office we finally got out 7 tourists organized and took a 2 tricycles to the bridge on the river.

 All the BIO’s ( Butanding Interaction Officers) had already gone home because they figured that it would be a bust as far as whale shark watching went today.
 Some of the waves were over a meter and it was very cloudy.
-We waited around on the boat untill they rounded up a guide and some life jackets.
+We waited around on the boat until they rounded up a guide and some life jackets.

 We spent all morning zig zagging quite some distance from shore and happened across a beauty skimming the surface!
 We really lucked out.
 Even the guide was surprised!